-Included with the contract summaries as provided in Section 4 of the report are provisions established by our Agreement with Nalcor Energy for the respective contracts.
-For the contracts that we are expected to review, we have tabulated the results found during our reviews into Table 4-4, below, for easy reference (see also Appendix I, Liquidated Damages Calculations).
+Included with the contract summaries as provided in Section 4 of this report are provisions established by the IE's Agreement with Nalcor Energy for the respective contracts.
+For the contracts that the IE is expected to review, we have tabulated the results found during our reviews into Table 4-4, below, for easy reference (see also Appendix J).